0xflux/Wyrm/Milestones.md

 4) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
 5) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.
 6) [ ] Max upload size set on C2 from profile
+7) [ ] Break some code on the C2 down, modularise it a little, general tidy up

 ### 0.6